No Up-front Fees

 Any landlord who has a rental property in Wales which is rented on an assured, assured shorthold or regulated tenancy is required to register.
 Depending on how a property is owned will determine who needs to register it.
 All registrations are done with Rent Smart Wales.

-Landlords who are not involved in setting up tenancies and managing their rental properties do not need a licence; however they must use a licensed agent and register as a landlord declaring their agent on the registration.
-Landlords who do undertake letting and management tasks at their rental properties in Wales are required to apply for a licence.
-Such landlords are often described as 'self-managing'.
+Landlords who are not involved in setting up tenancies and managing their rental properties do not need a license; however, they must use a licensed agent and register as a landlord declaring their agent on the registration.
+Landlords who do undertake letting and management tasks at their rental properties in Wales are required to apply for a license.
+Such landlords are often described as self-managing.